 The Skungamaug River flows north to south near the western border.
 It is a shallow meandering river with some associated wetland shrub areas.
 There is a forested buffer along the river and the south boundary, and a somewhat wider forested margin exists along the north side of the preserve.

-From I84, take Rt.
-195 south (Merrow Rd.).
+Directions: From I-84, take Route 195 south (Merrow Road.).
 After passing Big Y plaza, take a right onto Goose Lane.
-Go about 1 mile and take a right onto Lemek Ln.
-Park in cul-de-sac.
+Go about 1 mile and take a right onto Lemek Lane.
+Park in cul-de-sac